grilam14/senty/README.md

 Inside the SQL folder we have a SQL file called 'project'which will keep track of all the user's information.
 Inside the static folder we have two folders: css and jss.
 The css file will be incharged of the style of the login, Senty and signup pages.
-Inside the templates folder we have the following HTML files: error, home, login, result.
-Then we have debug.log
+Inside the templates folder we have the following HTML files: error, home, login, signup, result.
+Then we have debug.log.
+The home page is the main page you see when you enter our projects website.
+The login page is incharged of letting you log in with a user name and password you already have created.
+The signup page allows yo to create a new account with a username and a password of your choice.